jjeffchung/HTML-CSS-JavaScript/README.md

 1) JavaScript Functions Library

--An array of JavaScript functions I have developed during my JavaScript courses
+-An array of JavaScript functions I have developed during my JavaScript courses.

 a) Click To Change - Text change with button click.